MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M08-empower-workforce-copilot-communications/09-Ex2-2-use-copilot-chat-prepare-meeting.md

 One of the core promises of TR‑Pulse is responsible transparency: sharing what's working, acknowledging what's not, and clearly communicating what actions leadership is taking.
 To deliver on that promise, the Communications team must help executives translate complex project data and candid employee feedback into messaging that feels open, empathetic, and grounded in reality—without overwhelming or sanitizing the truth.

-As Trey Research’s Communications Manager, your role is to support leadership by preparing employee‑centered discussion topics for the TR‑Pulse town hall.
+As Trey Research's Communications Manager, your role is to support leadership by preparing employee‑centered discussion topics for the TR‑Pulse town hall.
 You plan to use Microsoft 365 Copilot Chat to synthesize recent project updates and employee engagement survey results into a structured, presentation‑ready discussion outline that:

 - Highlights meaningful progress and momentum
 - Transparently addresses areas of employee concern